1st Conference of the Swiss Implementation Science Network (IMPACT)

 Swiss Tropical and Public Health Institute

 In the event of cancellation, a written notification must be sent to the conference organisation.
-In the event of cancellation before December 15, 2020, a processing fee of CHF 50.00 will be charged; from December 15, 2020 onwards, the full registration fee will be due.
-Replacement participants will be allowed to enter without written formalities (bring the receipt section of the payment slip with you).
+In the event of cancellation before January 10, 2021, a processing fee of CHF 50.00 will be charged; from January 10, 2021 onwards, a cancellation fee of CHF 160 will be charged.

 We are pleased to introduce you to our international speakers: